cms-opendata-analyses/OutreachExercise2011/README.md

 b) the FourLeptons analysis: ZZ -> llll

-Both running on 2010 data, but not directly.
+Both examples exercises running on 2010 data, but not directly in the AOD format.

-The exercise runs over pattuples created from the 2010 AOD data.
+The exercise runs over tuples created following the Physics Analysis Toolkit (pattuples) from the 2010 AOD data.
 More details on the pattuples generation are in the pattuple repository: https://github.com/ayrodrig/pattuples2010

-The lepton selection is preliminary.
+From now on it is assumed that you will work on a VM proper contextualized for CMS.

 ## Creating the Working Area